Congratulations to Superior EcoTech!

 Want to Learn More?

 The top prize for the CU Cleantech New Venture Challenge is $100,000 cash to help your team launch your business.
-These days cleantech companies are facing a tough fund raising environment, and the $100,000 cash can not only provide bridge funding while your team further develops the technology, but it provides significant validation that your company has a great chance for success and can improve your team’s ability to raise follow-on funding down the road if needed.
+The $100,000 in cash can not only provide bridge funding while your team further develops the technology, but it provides significant validation of your company’s future success and can improve your team’s ability to raise follow-on funding down the road.
 If you’re wondering how to start a cleantech business when you’re full of ideas and empty of capital, the CU Cleantech New Venture Challenge is a great opportunity for you.

 World Class Partners

-The CU Cleantech New Venture Challenge Business Plan Competition has partnered with two world-class organizations: the National Renewable Energy Lab (NREL) and the Cleantech Open.
-These organizations provide an amazing array of resources, including connections, expertise, exposure, experience, and practical advice.
-In addition to helping to organize the competition, they have both graciously opened up their doors to our participating teams by providing in-kind support to the top teams.
-NREL is not only offering 40 hours of their technical experts time through their commercialization assistance program, but also offer entry into the NREL Industry Growth Forum.
-The Industry Growth Forum brings together the best clean energy companies with top cleantech investors to advance the state of the cleantech ecosystem.
-The Cleantech Open runs a world renowned accelerator program that vigorously prepares clean tech startups with the business acumen they’ll need to succeed in the market.
+The National Renewable Energy Lab (NREL) and the Cleantech Open provide an amazing array of resources, including connections, expertise, exposure, experience, and practical advice.
+Both organizations are providing in-kind support to the top teams.
+NREL is offering 40 hours of their technical experts time through their commercialization assistance program and entry into the NREL Industry Growth Forum.
 The Cleantech Open offers free entry into the semi-finals round of their accelerator program, and teams will have the chance to compete for even more monetary and in-kind prizes.

 Appreciate the feedback!
 It will be extremely useful for our team moving forward.
 We are grateful to get the advice and expertise of such experienced & knowledgeable judges.